unioproject/tanglebeat/README.md

     outPort: 3100
 ```

-If update collector is disabled, tanglebeat instance still can be used as provider of ZeroMQ metrics.

-Data publisher, if enabled, publishes stream of updates collected
+If `publish=true` resulting stream of updates is exposed through specified ports and can be collected by other
+Tanglebeat instances.
+Data is published over [Nanomsg/Mangos](https://github.com/nanomsg/mangos)
-by data collector to other Tanglebeat (collectors) in the form of
+sockets in the form of [JSON messages](https://github.com/lunfardo314/tanglebeat/blob/baf8c69bc119e5ba854d0d28a8746df94f1d318b/sender_update/types.go#L22).
-JSON messages over Nanomsg/Mangos sockets (just like ZeroMQ).

 #### Prometheus collectors